 Ordered by hit rate, highest first.

-1. No grounding documents — model is recalling from training data
+1. No grounding documents — the model is recalling training data

-2. Context window is full — key facts got squeezed out
+2. The context window filled up — key facts got squeezed out

-How to spot it: Ask Claude to recite the early fact.
+How to spot it: ask Claude to recite the early fact verbatim.
 If the recitation is fuzzy or wrong, this is it.

-Default Claude leans toward “give a useful answer” — for uncertain facts it will guess plausibly instead of admitting ignorance.
+By default Claude leans toward giving a useful answer, so for an uncertain fact it will often produce a plausible guess instead of admitting it doesn’t know.

 4. The question itself contains a false premise